One new COVID-19 case in Haldimand-Norfolk

 Visit www.hnhu.org/covid19vaccine/ for more information and for full details about vaccine rollout in Haldimand and Norfolk counties and covid-19.ontario.ca/ for more information on the rollout in Ontario.

-On Wednesday, Public Health Ontario reported 656 new cases in the past 24 hours.
-Of the new cases, 397 were unvaccinated, 52 were partially vaccinated, 152 were fully vaccinated and the vaccination status of 55 were unknown.
+On Wednesday, Public Health Ontario reported 554 new cases over the past 24 hours.
+Of those, 418 were attributed to people who were not fully vaccinated or whose status was unknown.

-Ontario ICUs have 89 unvaccinated patients, six who are partially vaccinated and 12 that are fully vaccinated.
+There were 16 deaths reported over the previous 24 hour period.
+The Ministry of Health said the increase in deaths is due to a data catchup from the last week.

-There were 13 deaths reported from Tuesday and there have now been 9,516 deaths since the pandemic began.
-Five of the 13 deaths occurred in the last week while the other eight occurred more than a week ago.
+There are 113 people in Ontario ICU’s and of those, 98 are unvaccinated or their vaccination status is unknown.